nglasl/silverstripe-apiwesome/README.md

 $service = Singleton('APIwesomeService');
 ```

-This module may also be used for custom developer JSON/XML functionality using the service controller methods available.
+The service methods available may also be functionally called by developers to generate JSON/XML.

 ```php
 $JSON = $service->retrieve('DataObjectName', 'JSON');